Skip to main content

 Thorny Devil behaviour

-Thorny Devils eat ants.
-In the morning and late afternoon they locate a trail and lap them up with their short, sticky tongues.
-In one day an individual can eat thousands of ants!
+Thorny Devils only eat ants.
+In the morning and late afternoon they'll find a feeding site that has cover and wait for ant prey to pass in trails that they can lap up with their short, sticky tongues.
+Ants are relatively low in nutritional value1, but devils have large stomachs and in one day an individual can eat a thousand ants!
 This diet seems to suit them just fine: they can live to be 20 years old in the wild.

 Threats to Thorny Devils